industrial-edge/anomaly-detection-getting-started/docs/Installation_ScrewSimulation.md

 ### Edit Databus Credentials

-- After the flow import you have to adapt the databus credentials in the MQTT-Out nodes (red marked).
+- After the flow import you have to adapt the databus credentials in the MQTT-Out nodes (red marked)

-- Therefore double click on one of them and select the pen icon next to the 'Server' section (blue marked).
+- Therefore double click on one of them and select the pen icon next to the 'Server' section (blue marked)

 <p align="left"><kbd><img src="graphics/06EditDataBus.PNG" /></kbd></p>

-- Go to the Security section and enter your databus credentials again.
+- Go to the Security section and enter your databus credentials again

 <p align="left"><kbd><img src="graphics/07EditDataBusSecurity.png" /></kbd></p>

- - Now you can click on 'Update' and 'Deploy' the flow.
+ - Now you can click on 'Update' and 'Deploy' the flow

 ### Start the Simulation

 - By clicking on the timestamp node (green marked) the simulation is started.
-- First the metadata is sent and afterwards recorded values in the included CSV-File are going to be published on the databus every 100ms.
+- First the metadata is sent and afterwards recorded values in the included CSV-File are going to be published on the databus every 100ms

 <p align="left"><kbd><img src="graphics/08StartSimulation.PNG" /></kbd></p>